johnson-singh-software/FirstPersonProject/README.md

 # FirstPersonProject
 FPS Unity 3D Project with Climbing mechanics and NavMesh Agents for NPC crowds.
-This project was developed from scratch between July 2020 - Nov 2020.
+This project was developed from scratch between June 2020 - Nov 2020.

 ## Overview of Features
 Movement mechanics (using Unity's Character Controller):